karuhanga/andela-learning-map/D1/D1 Developer/Curriculum/03 - Asks Questions/README.md

 - [_Ask questions: Video by Andela Learning Facilitator_](https://vimeo.com/216195116)
 - [How to be Amazingly good at asking Questions](http://www.lifehack.org/articles/communication/how-amazingly-good-asking-questions.html)
 - [5 Whys: Getting to the Root of a Problem Quickly](https://www.mindtools.com/pages/article/newTMC_5W.htm) - Contributed by Michael Rosenberg
+- [How to be great at asking coding questions](https://medium.com/@gordon_zhu/how-to-be-great-at-asking-questions-e37be04d0603) - Contributed by - Chrispine Chiedo